Stokes Rules Himself Out Of Englands T20 World Cup Title Defence - UrduPoint

 Stokes Rules Himself Out Of England's T20 World Cup Title Defence

+England Test captain Ben Stokes has ruled himself out of the team's T20 World Cup title defence, the England and Wales Cricket Board (ECB) announced on Tuesday

-London, (APP - UrduPoint / Pakistan Point News - 2nd Apr, 2024) Test captain Ben Stokes has ruled himself out of England's T20 World Cup title defence, the England and Wales Cricket board (ECB) announced Tuesday.
+London, (APP - UrduPoint / Pakistan Point News - 2nd Apr, 2024) England Test captain Ben Stokes has ruled himself out of the team's T20 World Cup title defence, the England and Wales Cricket board (ECB) announced on Tuesday.

-The 32-year-old said he was skipping the tournament in the United States and the West Indies to make sure he could be a fully-fledged all-rounder in Test cricket.
+The 32-year-old will skip the tournament in the United States and the West Indies to make sure he is fit to be a fully-fledged all-rounder in Test cricket.

 "Opting out of the IPL (Indian Premier League) and the (T20) World Cup will hopefully be a sacrifice that allows me to be the all-rounder I want to be for the foreseeable future," Stokes said in an ECB statement.